NSIS-Dev/sublime-nsis-ide/README.md

 A collection of useful [NSIS](http://nsis.sourceforge.net) packages for [Sublime Text](http://www.sublimetext.com/).

-This package has been tested and approved for Sublime Text versions 2 and 3 (beta).
+This package has been tested and approved for all Sublime Text versions.

 ### Includes